-- In Page view, select the Java tool from the Web Applications tools flyout on the Advanced toolbar. - 2.
-Draw a box to indicate the position of the Java applet or servlet.

-3. Select a Java file from your hard disk or LAN, or select one that is currently used in the site from the Java Class Assets tab.
-See Chapter 29, "Managing Assets."
+- 2. Draw a box to indicate the position of the Java applet or servlet. - The Open dialog appears. - Select a Java file from your hard disk or LAN, or select one that is currently used in the site from the Java Class Assets tab.
+See Chapter 30, "Managing Assets."